 Attending a knife show such as the Durban Easter Knife Show, is educational and fun.
 You can enhance the experience by knowing how to properly interact with dealers and other collectors in a friendly and relaxed atmosphere.
-If you are attending with younger members of family, please keep be mindful of the nature of the items on display and the sharp edges they possess.
+If you are attending with younger members of the family, please keep being mindful of the nature of the items on display and the sharp edges they possess.

 Follow these rules to get the most out of your next knife show adventure.

 - Respect others and wait your turn by refraining from blocking access to a dealer’s table when you see something of interest.
 Most shows have an hour of “viewing only” at the start of the show, to enable you to see all the knives on offer.

 - If you’re talking to an exhibitor and have no intention of buying a knife and see someone next to you who may be intent on buying a knife, politely bow out and give way to the potential buyer.
 Your conversation can continue after the sale.

 - Always ask an exhibitor’s permission before picking any knife/object displayed as a collector’s item or offered for sale on their table.